 If you have such an article that you are interested in submitting, then please contact us providing a brief summary of the proposed article.

 |Reviews / Systematic Reviews||A balanced overview of the latest discoveries in a particular field.

 We welcome the submission of Systematic Reviews based on medical interventions and animal model studies.
 Systematic Reviews should deal with a clearly formulated question and use systematic and explicit methods to identify, select, and critically appraise the relevant research.
 We recommend that authors consult the PRISMA guidelines for reporting in Systematic Reviews.
 As a key feature of these articles is that they are updated periodically in order to reflect current research, we would welcome regular updates to Systematic Reviews.

 - Not have been published, nor be currently under consideration or review elsewhere, except for on a preprint server such as F1000Posters, ArXiv or PeerJ PrePrints.

 - Meet all applicable standards for the ethics of experimentation and research integrity (see below).

 - Adhere to appropriate reporting guidelines and community standards for data availability (see below).

-Articles can be submitted as Word documents or in rich text format (RTF) using the F1000Research submission system, or in LaTeX format using the F1000Research template in the WriteLaTeX submission system.
+Articles can be submitted as Word documents or in rich text format (RTF) using the F1000Research submission system.
+LaTeX format using the F1000Research template in the WriteLaTeX submission system, or in the Authorea submission system.
 Users of other word processing packages should save or convert their files to RTF before uploading.
 Please do not send us hard copies of your manuscript.

 Short tables should be submitted as part of the text of the article (preferably at the end), or as an Excel file.